bluemelodia/Stock-Analysis/README.md

         Watching Securities:
                 - Users can clear recently searched securities, as well as add and un-watch securities of their choice.

+        Detailed Insights:
+                - Users can view a news feed containing breaking and recent (past three days) news about the security.

         To Implement:
                 - Watched securities will be persisted across user sessions.
                 - Users can view detailed insights about each security, including a  news feed and sentiment analysis on the security.